shubham-agarwal-27/React_Coursera_Confusion/README.md

 1. "git push origin master" and pre-push hook has git pull in the end : SAME ERROR..
-2. Github details regarding PAT token
+2. User input for Github PAT..
-3.